EthanCai/programming-learning-notes/golang-learning-notes.md

 - [termui- Golang terminal dashboard](https://github.com/gizak/termui)
 - [GoTTY](https://github.com/yudai/gotty): Share your terminal as a web application

+## Work Efficiency

+- [s](https://github.com/zquestz/s): Open a web search in your terminal.

 # Business Applications

 ## API & SDK

 - [weixinmp](https://github.com/sidbusy/weixinmp): 微信公众平台SDK for Go

+## 3D

+- [ln](https://github.com/fogleman/ln): ln is a vector-based 3D renderer written in Go.
+It is used to produce 2D vector graphics (think SVGs) depicting 3D scenes.
+The output of an OpenGL pipeline is a rastered image.
+The output of ln is a set of 2D vector paths.

 ## Misc